 Finally, I must conclude by saying that this is a very personal decision.
 No one can trust in God for you.
 It is something that each person must decide that they want to do in their lifetime.
 Remember trusting in someone means you are not trusting in your merit, but the merit of the one you are trusting in.
-Don't look to yourself or to others.
-Look to Him that made you, has a plan for you, and wants to live with you forever and who also has the power to make all that happen.
+Don’t look to yourself or to others.
+Look to Him that made you, has a plan for you, wants to live with you forever, and who also has the power to make all that happen.

 I want to end simply by reciting the chorus to one of my favorite hymns.

 Trust and obey for there is no other way to be happy in Jesus, but to trust and obey.